-The principal activity of the Scheme is to pool investors' savings to invest in a diversified portfolio of securities, in accordance with the investment objectives and guidelines as set out in the current Product Disclosure Statement and within the provisions of the Scheme's Constitution.
-The Constitution of the Scheme authorises investments in a diversified share portfolio of both domestic and international companies.
+The principal activity of the Scheme is to pool investors' savings to invest in a diversified portfolio of interest-bearing investments generating income, in accordance with the investment objectives and guidelines and within the provisions of the Scheme's Constitution.
 Investments are sought to pursue the goal of a just and sustainable society and the protection of the natural environment as well as providing unitholders (the Scheme's investors) with a competitive financial return.